 But what exactly was changed for the UK theatrical release?
-An anonymous Sony source, the UK press and an unnamed BBFC spokesperson all mentioned that the musical soundtrack was too intense, whilst a later BBFC statement claimed that only sound effects
+An anonymous Sony source, the UK press and an unnamed BBFC spokesperson all mentioned that the musical soundtrack was too intense, whilst a later BBFC statement claimed that only sound

-were the issue.
+effects were the issue.
 In hindsight, the issue may be a simple case of misunderstanding.

 The word soundtrack can be interpreted in different ways.
 For instance, in the case of a motion picture film, it can be used to refer to a fully mixed recording containing all of the dialogue, sound effects and music.
-The word can also be used to
+The word can also be

-musical score, when all the BBFC really were referring to was the sound effects in a handful of scenes.
+effects and musical score, when all the BBFC really were referring to was the sound effects in a handful of scenes.

 Cut Scene: Twists and Turns

 The first scene altered in the 12A version was the murder of the two thieves during Silas' flashback outside the Saint-Sulpice.
 In the uncut version, Silas is seen to twist the first thief's neck with a loud crack.
-This cracking sound was eliminated for
+This cracking sound was

-the 12A cinema version.
+eliminated for the 12A cinema version.

 Silas then proceeds to kneel down and pull back the second thief's head, straining his neck.
-Immediately afterwards, we cut to Silas in the present as he remembers this event, with the breaking of the second thief's neck briefly heard off-screen.
-The
+Immediately afterwards, we cut to Silas in the present as he remembers this event, with the breaking of the second thief's neck briefly heard

-sound of this second neck break appears to have been retained in the 12A version, however.
+off-screen.
+The sound of this second neck break appears to have been retained in the 12A version, however.